1. Am I eligible to apply for admission to the MSW program?

 14. How will I know if my application is complete?

 - You can determine what has been received by the graduate school by checking the UALR website (http://boss.ualr.edu/).
 You can also contact the graduate school by calling 501-569-8663 to see if your official transcripts, record of immunizations, graduate school online application, and test scores have been received.
-You can contact Dr. Greg Smith, Admissions Coordinator at 501-569-3057 or firstname.lastname@example.org to see if your file is complete.
+You can contact the School of Social Work by calling 501-569-3240 or by emailing firstname.lastname@example.org to see if your application file is complete.
 It is recommended (but not required) that you submit the information required by the School of Social Work in one packet.

 15. If I choose the part-time program, can I get all my classes in the evening or on Saturday?